 ROSEN, A LEADING LAW FIRM, Encourages Olo Inc. Investors With Losses to Secure Counsel Before Important Deadline in Securities Class Action – OLO

-/EIN News/ -- NEW YORK, Oct.
-01, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Olo Inc. (NYSE: OLO) between August 11, 2021 and August 11, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Oct.
+01, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Olo Inc. OLO between August 11, 2021 and August 11, 2022, both dates inclusive (the "Class Period").
 If you wish to serve as lead plaintiff, you must move the Court no later than November 28, 2022.

 SO WHAT: If you purchased Olo securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.